 "Stop it.
 Snow's dead.
 He died after the war ended," I remind myself.
 "You're dreaming."
 Without hesitation, I get up, but my legs are pretty shaky.
 Steadying myself I make my way towards the door, a hospital gown flowing around my knees.
 As I clutch the handle, I'm left with disappointment.
 It's locked.
 No way out.

 As the room stops spinning, and I regain my balance, it starts to feel more and more like I'm awake.
 Fear builds up inside me.
 My initial response is to scream for Peeta.
 Maybe he'll hear and wake me.
 But as I yell, the door opens.
 Two men in white coats come in to restrain me, and hook me back up to the three tubes.
 As they do so, I scream even louder.
 I kick and claw and try everything I can to get them to loosen their grasp of me.
 Struggling to hold me down, they whisper to one another.

 "I don't know.
 She got up a couple of minutes ago.
 I was beginning to think she wasn't ever going to."

-As the one on the left hooked my arm back up to the three tubes, I could tell that he seemed alarmed by my consciousness.
-My focus quickly shifts to the other, when I see him pull out a syringe.
+As the one on the left hooks my arm back up to the three tubes, I can tell that he seems alarmed by my consciousness.
+However, my focus quickly shifts to the other, when I see him pull out a syringe.
 I struggle even more now.
 I shake and yell and curse them for not letting me go, fighting to keep my eyes open, but it's no use.